Club Drugs Withdrawal Symptoms, Timeline, and Detox

-According to the MedlinePlus, club drugs include GHB, LSD, ketamine, MDMA, methamphetamine, and Rohypnol.
-Withdrawal timelines from these drugs vary according to the specific drug, particulars of the individual, and other factors.
+Club drugs, which include substances like GHB, LSD, ketamine, MDMA, methamphetamine, and Rohypnol, can cause withdrawal symptoms when prolonged use suddenly stops or drastically decreases.
+The specific withdrawal timelines from these drugs vary according to the specific drug, particulars of the individual, and other factors.

 GHB Withdrawal

 GHB (gamma-Hydroxybutyric acid) is a metabolite that acts as a central nervous system depressant and is chemically similar to the inhibitory neurotransmitter gamma-Aminobutyric acid.
 Thus, GHB is a central nervous system depressant.
-It has some clinical uses as a potential anesthetic, in the treatment of insomnia and narcolepsy, in the treatment of alcoholism, and may have utility as a potential adjunctive treatment for clinical depression.
+It has some clinical uses as a potential anesthetic, to treat insomnia and narcolepsy, to help treat alcohol use disorder, and potentially as an adjunctive treatment for clinical depression.
 The drug is also used as a recreational drug due to its abilities to produce euphoria and its reputation as an aphrodisiac.
 It has been used as a date rape drug, and it goes by a number of different street names, including liquid ecstasy, lollipops, and Georgia home boy.

 GHB Withdrawal Symptoms